 - Develop an open culture where it’s normal to talk about mental health.

-At Lumbertubs Primary we have designated leader for mental health
+At Lumbertubs Primary we have designated leader for Mental Health and Wellbeing

 Helena Georgiou (Senior inclusion support manager)